Bachelor of Science in Marine Biology

 |ENVS||S415||Biogeography & Landscape||3|

-The UAS Career Services Office provides a current listing of internship opportunities available to UAS students.
-These internships are funded by Alaskan, federal, national and international organizations and businesses.
-Changes occur frequently.
+The UAS Career Services office provides a current listing of internship opportunities available to UAS students.
+Internships can be paid/unpaid, and are offered by local, regional, and national organizations and businesses.
+Internship oftentimes turn into full time job offers following graduation which make them both advantageous and lucrative.
 If you have an interest in internships please contact Career Services for assistance.
 If admitted to a degree program you can also speak with a faculty member if you are interested in an internship for academic credit.